 One of only three World Heritage Cities, there are more than enough reasons for you to go for a walk in Bath.
 For Jane Austen fans, the city remains largely unchanged from Austin's times.
 There are free MP3 files that guide you through the city, or for 9 pounds you can take a fully guided tour, with quotes and dialogues from the books mentioned at the right locations.

 This series of articles will carry on with locations in many other countries.
-To plan your dream UK literary tour, go to Trekeffect, plan your trip and share it with your friends!
+Plan your dream UK literary tour, with Trekeffect, and share it with your friends!

 Share Your Travel Experiences With Us